doi-foundation/doi-website/content/the-identifier/resources/doi-in-the-news.md

 showdate = true
 draft = false
 # the following section is for the header
 maintext = "This is an archive of publically available material related to the DOI and Persistent Identifiers (PIDs).
-Documents may contain links that are no longer active. " subtext = "[Let us know](mailto://info@doi.org) if there are links and document that you'd like to see here." imagetop = "Resources" imagemain = "DOI in the news"
+Documents may contain links that are no longer active." subtext = "[Let us know](mailto://info@doi.org) if there are links and document that you'd like to see here." imagetop = "Resources" imagemain = "DOI in the news"